Chart Color Schemes

 Woodville North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Woodville North has a high level of cultural diversity, with 47.9% of its population born overseas and 55.7% speaking a language other than English at home.
-Christianity is the predominant religion in Woodville North, accounting for 42.0% of the population.
-Buddhism is notably overrepresented compared to Greater Adelaide's average, comprising 13.2% of Woodville North's population.
+Christianity is the predominant religion in Woodville North, making up 42.0% of the population.
+Buddhism, however, is more prevalent here compared to Greater Adelaide, comprising 13.2% versus the regional average of 2.8%.

 Frequently Asked Questions - Diversity